JorisPaarde/Hubris/README.md

 The player death view did not run but, gave a 200 status code...
 Moving it to another app fixed this. why? no idea...
 Attacking a player resuted in errors, updated check for enemy to: "hasattr(target, 'enemy')" instead of "target.enemy".
 When dieing, player needed to discard multiple cards and draw new ones to get to 8 cards again.
 Now draws cards function draws new cards to fill hand to 8.
+After player death, gamefloor enemy's where not deleted, causing the database to fill with unused enemys.
+Added deleting all enemys to the player death function.

 # technologies used: